If you are traveling in the Cagliari area, wine tasting at Cantine Argiolas Serdiana is a must!

 Making The Most Of Cantine Argiolas

-The winery, like I have already said, offers a nice variety of activities for visitors.
+Argiolas Winery offers a nice variety of activities for visitors.
+You can book them directly via their website.
 Here are the most interesting ones.

-Wine tasting tours can be done Monday to Friday at 11:00 am or 3:00 pm, and on Saturdays at 10:30 am for Prestige Experiences only.
+Wine tasting tours are available Monday to Friday at 11:00 am or 3:00 pm, and on Saturdays at 10:30 am.
+An additional tour is available in the afternoon in the peak summer months.

 Cooking classes